synerg5g/Pyramis/README.rst

 The Pyramis Compiler is developed to demonstrate that Pyramis is a complete and flexible language.

-- By showing that a path exists from Pyramis specification to a correct implementation, (in our case, via a compiler), we demonstrate the correctness of Pyramis as a specification language.
+- By showing that a path exists from Pyramis specification to a correct implementation, (in our case, via a compiler), we provide evidence for the correctness of Pyramis as a specification language.